EA31337/EA31337-classes/Indicators/Oscillator/README.md

 that measure price momentum and provide insights into overbought or oversold conditions.
 They are considered a subset of indicators due to their specific function and characteristics.

+## ASI (Accumulation Swing Index) indicator

+The Accumulation Swing Index (ASI) is a technical indicator that aims to gauge the strength and direction of a market's price movement.
+It combines price action and volume to provide insights into market trends and potential reversals.
+The ASI calculates a running cumulative total, incorporating the relationship between the current close, previous close, and recent price ranges.

+The ASI starts with an initial value, typically zero, and then factors in price and volume data.
+If the current close is higher than the previous close, the indicator adds a fraction of the current range (high minus low) to the prior ASI value.
+Conversely, if the current close is lower, a fraction of the current range is subtracted.
+The fraction is determined based on the volume and price relationship.

+The ASI's cumulative total fluctuates, reflecting the strength of price movements.
+Rising ASI values indicate buying pressure and potential uptrends, while falling values suggest selling pressure and potential downtrends.
+Traders often analyze the ASI for divergences from price action, which can signal shifts in market sentiment.

+The ASI is typically plotted as a line chart.
+Positive values above zero indicate accumulation or buying pressure, while negative values below zero indicate distribution or selling pressure.
+The crossover of the ASI line with zero may be considered a signal for potential trend reversals.

+It's important to note that the ASI does not provide specific buy or sell signals on its own.
+Traders commonly use it in conjunction with other technical analysis tools and indicators to validate trading decisions and identify potential entry or exit points.

+In summary, it is a technical indicator that combines price action and volume to assess market strength and direction.
+It calculates a running cumulative total based on the relationship between current and previous prices, incorporating price ranges.

 ## MACD (Moving Average Convergence Divergence) indicator

 MACD measures the relationship between two moving averages